 The graphic to the right, showing the top stories on MarketWatch recently, reflects how mixed views on the market outlook really are.
 Some experts predict a continuing boom, some a crash and some both.
 No wonder retail investors like you and I are confused on what to do.
-The stock market crash of 2008 is not that distant a memory, yet the fear of missing out on yet another market rally is just as palpable.
+Stock market volatility seems to be on the rise, yet the fear of missing out on yet another market rally is just as palpable.
 So what does one do?
 Here are 5 things you could be doing to benefit from the rally, yet protect your downside.

 2. Keep your “buy-list” handy for when there is a correction – One thing I have learned is that what goes up, must come down.
 So if you missed out on the last rally, consider the next market correction a buying opportunity.
 But tread cautiously and avoid buying too soon on short-term moves.
 I have about 5 stocks that I closely watch and if they drop by 10 to 20 percent for non-company specific reasons, I will definitely hit the buy button at my online broker.